pkhabazi/matthiaslischka.at/_posts/2019-04-10-Unexpected-State-Of-AutoMapper-Dynamic-Map.md

 ---
-title: Never use AutoMapper Dynamic Map
+title: The unexpected state of AutoMapper Dynamic Map
 layout: post
 tags: [Code, .Net]
 ---

-I recently noticed some odd behavior of the [AutoMapper Dynamic Map](http://docs.automapper.org/en/stable/Dynamic-and-ExpandoObject-Mapping.html) feature and came to the conclusion that this should actually never be used.
-Here is why.
+I recently noticed some odd behavior of the [AutoMapper Dynamic Map](http://docs.automapper.org/en/stable/Dynamic-and-ExpandoObject-Mapping.html) feature.
+Dynamic maps create some unexpected state and each map could influence all following maps in a quite severe way.
+See for yourself.

 ![AutoMapper]({{ "/assets/posts/2019-04-10-Never-Use-AutoMapper-Dynamic-Map_automapper_logo.png"}}){:style="background-color: black"}